 We’ve compiled the best hearing aids for tinnitus masking and we explain what that means.

-The best hearing aids with tinnitus masking: Signia Pure Charge&Go AX
+The best all-around hearing aid is the Signia Pure Charge&Go AX

 The Signia Pure Charge&Go is a receiver-in-the-canal (RIC) hearing aid with superior sound processing and Bluetooth LE support.